Trusted Platform Module: History

 The first TPM version that was deployed was 1.1b in 2003.

 Trusted Platform Module (TPM) was conceived by a computer industry consortium called Trusted Computing Group (TCG).
 It evolved into TPM Main Specification Version 1.2 which was standardized by International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) in 2009 as ISO/IEC 11889:2009.
 TPM Main Specification Version 1.2 was finalized on 3 March 2011 completing its revision.

 On April 9, 2014, the Trusted Computing Group announced a major upgrade to their specification entitled TPM Library Specification 2.0.
-The group continues work on the standard incorporating errata, algorithmic additions and new commands, with its most recent edition published as 2.0 in November 2019.
-This version became ISO/IEC 11889:2015.
+The group continues work on the standard incorporating errata, algorithmic additions and new commands.
+This version, first published in 2014, became ISO/IEC 11889:2015 and has been periodically reconfirmed by ISO since, most recently in 2021, while the underlying Trusted Computing Group specification has continued to be revised, reaching version 1.62 in 2020 and version 184 by March 2025.
+A draft revision (ISO/IEC DIS 11889-1), intended to replace the 2015 edition, entered the ISO enquiry phase in 2026.

-When a new revision is released it is divided into multiple parts by the Trusted Computing Group.
+When a new revision is released, it is divided into multiple parts by the Trusted Computing Group.
 Each part consists of a document that makes up the whole of the new TPM specification.